orbitalflower/orbitalflower.github.io/_posts/2017-10-27-when-i-am-king.md

 74. March 1 shall be celebrated annually as X-COM Day.
 75. The tradition of inventing fake news stories on April Fools day is abolished.
 False news isn't a joke, because jokes are funny.
+76. April 1st shall be made a day for wearing amusing costumes.
+It's at the perfect interval between Halloween and next Halloween.
+77. The letter 'W' will be renamed "double V".
+78. Spoiling recently released movies shall be a crime.
+79. Wood veneer shall be standardized to make it easier to shop for matching furniture.
+80. English numbers shall standardize on the [short scale](https://en.wikipedia.org/wiki/Long_and_short_scales).
+81. Youtube will ban anyone caught speeding up music and tagging it as "Nightcore".
+82. Graffiti shall be a minor misdemeanor.
+Graffiti without artistic merit shall be a felony.
+You want to draw on the walls, you'd better be ready to convey tone and themes.
+81. Pills for cats and dogs shall be made out of beef jerky.
+82. To avoid international confusion with other forms of "football", soccer is now officially known as "footy".
+83. I shall bring back walled cities in case of technological collapse or zombie outbreak.
+84. Bathrooms shall be constructed to be an even width and length of bathroom tiles.
+85. If amber worked for preserving million-year-old mosquitos, we'll preserve the bodies of people in amber for future generations.

 ## Changelog